dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-PHASE-4.md

 These are:
 * [Keycloak](https://github.com/keycloak/keycloak) for Authentication

-We assume you've followed the steps at [`dal-indigo-core-1` Apps - Phase 3 - Ingress](INDIGO-CORE-1-APPS-PHASE-3.md) and have tested the Ingress resource.
+We assume you've followed the steps at [`dal-indigo-core-1` Apps - Phase 3 - Ingress](INDIGO-CORE-1-APPS-PHASE-3.md) and have all the precursors up and running, including:
+* `argocd` is logged in
+* Longorn is running w/default StorageClass
+* Traefik ingress controller

 ## Verifying apps